yeswecan/Playerok_rewrite/AIDocs/action_editor_state_refactoring.md

         3. Modify `ActionNodeView.jsx`:
             *   Inject a `deleteAction` function (which calls `setActionsState`) via `HintContext`.
             *   Ensure the 'x' button's `onClick` handler calls `hintContext.deleteAction(node.attrs.nodeId);` (It should *not* directly modify Tiptap).
+            *   Ensure the 'x' button's `onClick` handler calls Tiptap's `deleteNode()` function.
+This triggers the necessary editor update event for `handleDocumentChange` to detect the deletion.
     *   **Verification:**
-        0. Test the action node selection: by pressing on the qualifier dropdown, pressing once on the name, or pressing on the node otherwise.
-Selection appears as a thin line of different color (e.g. blue against node's yellow) around the node
+        0.  **Test Node Selection:** Click anywhere on an `ActionNode` (word, qualifier button).
+            *   **Result:** The node receives a blue ring (`ring-2 ring-blue-500`) via CSS targeting `.ProseMirror-selectednode .action-node-view`.
+Clicking the word text does *not* place a text cursor due to `contentEditable="false"` and `suppressContentEditableWarning` on the inner `span`.
+Clicking the qualifier button does *not* make it editable due to `contentEditable="false"` and `suppressContentEditableWarning` on the button itself, and clicks are prevented from interfering via `onMouseDown={(e) => e.preventDefault()}`.
         1.  **Test Deletion via 'x' Button:** Load `ActionEditorTestPage`.
 Click the 'x' button on an action node (e.g., "initial").
-        2. Verify Console Logs: `[handleDocumentChange] Doc changed...`, `[handleDocumentChange] Detected deleted action nodes: ...`, `[ActionEditorTestPage] Action deleted: ...`.
+        2. Verify Parent Callback: `[ActionEditorTestPage] Action deleted: test1` log appears in the console.
         3. Verify Visuals: The action node disappears from the editor.
+        4. Verify Focus/Suggestion: The editor loses focus (`blur()`) after deletion, and the suggestion menu does *not* appear automatically.
-        4.  **Test Deletion via Keyboard:** Add another action (e.g., "tempaction").
-Click on the "tempaction" node to select it (it should get a border).
+        5.  **Test Deletion via Keyboard:** Add another action (e.g., "tempaction").
+Click on the "tempaction" node to select it (blue ring appears).
 Press the `Delete` key.
-Verify the same logs and visual removal as clicking the 'x' button.
+Verify the same parent callback log (for the correct ID), visual removal, and focus behavior as clicking the 'x' button.
 Repeat the keyboard test using the `Backspace` key.
-        5. Verify State: After deletion, add a *new* action.
-Confirm that the previously deleted action does *not* reappear (ensuring `actionsState` was correctly updated).
+        6. Verify State: After deletion (either method), add a *new* action.
+Confirm that the previously deleted action does *not* reappear (ensuring `actionsState` was correctly updated by `handleDocumentChange`).

 **Phase 3: Finalize Synchronization and Cleanup**